 Memory Architecture Types

-Agents use multiple specialized memory systems to support learning and intelligent behavior:
+Agents depend on several specialized memory types to support intelligent behavior:

-• Episodic Memory: Stores detailed records of specific experiences and events, including context and time.
-Helps agents recall past situations, learn from history, and avoid repeating mistakes.
+- Episodic Memory: Retains detailed accounts of specific events, helping agents remember past circumstances, learn from experience, and avoid repeating mistakes.

 Advanced Memory Mechanisms

-• Memory Consolidation: Transfers important information from short-term to long-term memory, ensuring lasting learning and efficient storage.
+- Memory Consolidation: Transfers important details from short-term to long-term memory.

 Multi-Agent Systems and Coordination